-Engage your students with an endangered animals unit with each student writing their own report on an endangered animal.
+Engage your students with this endangered animals unit with each student writing their own report on facts about endangered animals.
 This unit is perfect for Earth Day on April 22 or anytime!

 Quick note: Our son, Bryce has a degree in evolutionary biology and is a zookeeper in the education department at a zoo in Colorado.
 He helped to create the resources mentioned here.
 He updates the endangered status of the animals regularly, so if you have purchased the set, be sure to download any updated versions.

 ***Scroll to the end of this post to grab a FREEBIE!***